a-sync/un-apple-keyboard/README.md

 The first 3 aforementioned features are brought to you using the default linux kernel module `apple_hid`.

-The last one is provided by providing a mapping to  ̀keyfuzz`.
+The last one is provided by providing a mapping to `keyfuzz`.

 ## Name